LSA125/wuno/README.md

 ## Features

-- Play instantly as a Guest or register for an account.
+- **Play instantly** as a Guest or register for an account
-- Create and join games via short room codes.
+- **Quick matchmaking** - find a game automatically or create private rooms with codes
+- **Real-time gameplay** powered by SignalR with synchronized turns, timers, and state updates
+- **Mobile-friendly** - responsive design with touch-optimized controls
+- **Word chain scoring** - match letters from previous words for bonus points and time
-- Lobby system with ready states; the match begins when all players are ready.
+- **Lobby system** with ready states; the match begins when all players are ready
-- Real-time gameplay powered by SignalR with synchronized turns, timers, and state updates.
-- Deterministic word and effects logic for fairness and consistency.
-- Auto-rejoin support to recover from disconnections.
+- **Auto-rejoin** support to recover from disconnections
-- Server-side timeouts and turn advancement.
+- **Server-side turn timers** that advance the game even if players disconnect
+- **Crash recovery** if the server crashes, the game will resume seamlessly.
-- Rate limiting, CORS policies, and secure cookie authentication.
+- **Rate limiting**, CORS policies, and secure cookie authentication

 ---